Dry stone walling projects come in all shapes and sizes. The following two are a good illustration of this point.

 With a big budget, four wallers, a garden designer, three landscapers, a labourer and a mini-digger: this was a big job.
 Taking an existing garden with a steep drive, crumbling stone walls and established plants and shrubs, we had our work cut out.
 Initial discussions between the clients, the designer and Stone Inspired led to an agreed design of 16 stairs in a long, sweeping curve bisecting three terraces/raised beds plus a terraced area on the other side of the drive.

-Once we started building, large amounts of material were removed from the garden: two skips of shrubs; 12 tonnes of existing stone was dismantled and sold; tonnes of soil were moved to create the terraces.
+To start building we removed large amounts of material from the garden.
+We dismantled and sold 12 tonnes of existing stone.
+We also removed two skips of shrubs and tonnes of soil to create the terraces.

 Then the building began…weeks of it!